 Appearance After Initial Stain Application: 9

-- IPE Oil comes in only a Natural Finish.
-This is a transparent but pigmented color that really enhance the natural grain of the wood.
-The finished look after drying was a beautiful rich tones of brown with a hint of red throughout our IPE wood.
+– IPE Oil comes in only a Natural Finish.
+This is a transparent but pigmented color that really enhances the natural grain of the wood.
+The finished look after drying was a beautiful rich tone of brown with a hint of red throughout our IPE wood.

 Preventing UV Graying at 1 Year Mark: 7